Saraavana/elsaravana/content/blog/ios-memory-footprint-profiling/index.md

+---
+title: iOS Memory Footprint Profiling
+date: "2019-02-16T22:12:03.284Z"
+slug: ios-memory-footprint-profiling
-# iOS Memory Footprint Profiling:
+description: iOS Memory Footprint Profiling

+---

 iOS Memory Footprint can be measured by Xcode Memory gauge and can be investigated by Instruments.